Upon landing in Thailand, you’ll likely be greeted by warm, sunny weather and a serious blast of humidity.

 The same rules apply for riding motorbikes.
 Visitors should never hop atop a scooter in their bathing suits or without shoes.

-Either way, good etiquette is to put shorts and a t-shirt/vest on when riding/walking around.
-It’s also much safer if you happen to topple off your bike.
+Either way, good etiquette is to put on shorts and t-shirt/vest when riding/walking around.

 Visiting Temples & Historical Sites